 The Knights were an order of monks that formed to support the Crusades, that is the wars to recover the Holy Land for the Church of Rome.
-They existed from just after the First Crusade in 1118 up to 1314 when the order was abolished by the Pope.
-Whilst the monks themselves were subject to a vow of poverty, the Order became immensely wealthy and the target of King Philip the Fair of France who, mired in serious debt, decided to take their wealth, in much the same way that Henry VIII did with the monasteries in England two centuries later.
-They were an easy target.
+They existed from just after the First Crusade in 1118 up to 1314 when the order was abolished by Pope Clement V. Whilst the monks themselves were subject to a vow of poverty, the Order became immensely wealthy and the target of King Philip the Fair of France who, mired in serious debt, decided to take their wealth, in much the same way that Henry VIII did with the monasteries in England two centuries later.
+Philip worked with his 'puppet' the Pope to achieve this.
+The Templars were an easy target.
 People in general had become suspicious and jealous of the knights and the Order was somewhat in decline, the Crusades having failed and with waning interest in capturing Jerusalem.
 Their reputation further suffered because their persecutors circulated accusations that they had adopted certain heretical practices from inhabitants of the Holy Land and this formed part of secret rites, such as the initiation ceremony.
 The knights throughout Europe were rounded up in 1307 and 1308 and tried, with accusations including sorcery, secret rituals and satanic rites.